-Exercise can help ease the sciatic pain.
+Exercise can help ease sciatic pain.
 The following exercises might help a person with sciatica:

-- Aerobic exercise promotes fitness and can help a person reach and maintain a moderate body weight.
-Try low impact exercises, such as swimming or walking.
+- Aerobic exercise promotes fitness and can help a person reach and maintain moderate body weight.

 - Stretch the hip flexors by standing straight in front of a chair.
 Bend the knee to a 90-degree angle and put the foot on the chair.
 Lean forward to stretch for 30 seconds.